 In my attempt to practice what I am learning, I beg to ask the question, “is every single person in my life just an assh*le, then?”
 That can’t really be the case, can it?
 “Are my emotions finally unraveling and I am just finally addressing them?
 Which is it?
 Gosh, I wish I knew the answers to both.
 One thing I know is for sure, I’ve had enough.

 I am tired of not feeling good enough because damn it, I am good enough.
 I am worth that phone call.
 I am worth seeing when I am in town.
 I am worth a reply to a text message.
 This is one of the first and last times I am going to let people affect me.
 Over the years, I have become good at shutting down my emotions.
-I guess this serves as a goodbye to these emotions I feel right now because, after this letter, I am going to proactively only care for people who I don’t have to prove my worth to.
+I guess this serves as a goodbye to these emotions I feel right now because, after this letter, I am going to proactively only care for people to who I don’t have to prove my worth.
 To the rest well, bye Felicia.
 Boy/girl bye.
 Ciao.
 Arrivederci, Paalam.
 See you later, alligator.
 Goodbye.